Vroom Vroom Messy Play Kit Guide

 What are they learning?

-- Fine motor control: As they mix the cornstarch mud together, and as they drive the car through both materials, they are building their fine motor control.
+- Fine motor control: As they mix the cornstarch mud together, and as they drive the car through both oobleck and water, they are building their fine motor control.

-- Problem-solving: As they try to understand why the car behaves differently in the two substances- it moves more slowly in the mud than the bubbles- they are problem-solving, hypothesizing and observing.
+- Problem-solving: As they try to understand why the car behaves differently in the two substances- it moves more slowly in the oobleck mud than the water- they are problem-solving, hypothesizing and observing.

-- Observation: They are making observations when they notice the cornstarch mud gets thinner over time, as more liquid is added from the bubbles.
+- Observation: They are making observations when they notice the oobleck mud gets thinner over time, as more liquid is added from the water.
 You can help them tune into this and wonder aloud with them, helping them hypothesize different possibilities for what they see.

-1. Take one foam piece and fold the corners so the blue triangles touch.
-Use a glue dot to secure the foam together, and repeat with the red triangles on the opposite end.
+1. Take one foam piece and fold it in half the long way, overlapping the corners so that the inside edge of one corner overlaps the outside edge the other corner.
+Use a glue dot to secure the foam corners together, and repeat with the corners on the other edge.

 3. Place both boats on one side of a tub of water.